Print this page (attorney exhibit format)

 - What was preserved, transferred, or returned

-6. Delivery Confirmation and Close-Out
+6. Delivery Confirmation and Completion

 - Clarifications on delivered materials or labels